sampriti27/KoinX_Crypto_Tax_Calculator-Assignment/README.md

 ## Usage

-1. Access the live demo [here](link-to-live-demo).

-2. Enter the required financial data: purchase price, sale price, expenses, investment type, and annual income.
+1. Enter the required financial data: purchase price, sale price, expenses, investment type, and annual income.

-3. The application will calculate gains, tax rate, and taxes based on the provided logic.
+2. The application will calculate gains, tax rate, and taxes based on the provided logic.

-4. Refer to the example calculation for a better understanding of the process.
+3. Refer to the example calculation for a better understanding of the process.

 ## Installation